ChatDeBlofeld/seafile-arm-docker-base/README.md

 This repository is part of [a bigger project](https://github.com/ChatDeBlofeld/seafile-arm-docker) intended for bringing a full working Seafile environment (Seafile server, database server, web server with TLS support) in no time.

-The build step uses [a forked version](https://github.com/ChatDeBlofeld/seafile-rpi) of the [Seafile for Raspberry PI](https://github.com/haiwen/seafile-rpi) build script.
+The build step uses the great [Seafile for Raspberry PI](https://github.com/haiwen/seafile-rpi) build script.

 ## Build

-Update the `USER` variable in the `build-image.sh` script, this will set the repository of your image to `$USER/seafile-arm`.
-Then run the script.
-Current version on master is Seafile v8.0.5, for older builds, checkout on the proper tag.

-Script usage:
+> Warning: you'll probably have to deal with the -h/-d options to get something working.
+[This repository](https://github.com/jobenvil/rpi-build-seafile) can help.

 ```
 build_image.sh [OPTIONS]